Read on to learn how to send your child to Claren Academy. We are currently accepting applications for grades K-7.

 Where is the school located?

-For the 2021 school year we will open in our beautiful, newly renovated campus at 1085 Homer Street with twice the space and room to grow.
+For the 2021 school year we opened in our beautiful, newly renovated campus at 1085 Homer Street with twice the space and room to grow.

 What field trips do you take?